eserie/wax-ml/README.md

 ### Other APIS

-As it did for the Gym API, WAX-ML could add support for other high-level OO APIs like Keras, scikit-learn, river ...
+As it did for the Gym API, WAX-ML could add support for other high-level object-oriented APIs like Keras, scikit-learn, river ...